-CNH Industrial Capital America requires each prospective customer to complete a credit application that lists the applicant's credit sources, personal information, and authorizes additional credit checks.
-This information is obtained by a dealer or CNH Industrial Capital America, and in either case is sent to the centralized finance office maintained by CNH Industrial Capital America.
-The finance office then processes this information through the Automated Credit Approval Program described below, and if not automatically approved the information is reviewed by an underwriter, who, if necessary, obtains additional information to evaluate the prospective customer's creditworthiness.
-The extent of the additional information varies based primarily on the amount of financing requested.
-In most cases, CNH Industrial Capital America obtains a credit bureau report on the applicant from an independent credit bureau or checks credit references provided by the applicant, typically banks or finance companies or suppliers that have furnished credit to the applicant.
-In some cases, CNH Industrial Capital America obtains financial statements of the applicant.
+CNH Capital requires each prospective customer to complete a credit application that lists the applicant's personal information and authorizes credit checks.
+This information is obtained by a dealer or CNH Capital, and in either case is sent to a centralized finance office maintained by CNH Capital.
+The finance office then processes this information through an automated credit approval program, as described below, and, if not automatically approved, the information is reviewed by an underwriter, who, if necessary, obtains additional information to evaluate the applicant's creditworthiness.
+The extent of the additional information varies based primarily on the amount of financing requested and the applicant's credit profile.
+In most cases, CNH Capital obtains a credit bureau report on the applicant from an independent credit bureau or checks credit references provided by the applicant, typically banks, finance companies or suppliers that have furnished credit to the applicant.
+In some cases, CNH Capital obtains financial statements of the applicant.

-As part of the credit review process, CNH Industrial Capital America analyzes data regarding the applicant and additional information using a credit scoring model.
-CNH Industrial Capital America uses and periodically evaluates a credit scoring model that was originally developed internally by CNH Industrial Capital America for all loans.
-The model is based on CNH Industrial Capital America's experience using variables that historically have been predictive of future loan performance.
-The credit score is not determinative.
-CNH Industrial Capital America also maintains at least a five-year loan history on all past and present customers it reviews.
+As part of the credit review process, CNH Capital analyzes data regarding the applicant and additional information using a credit scoring model that was developed internally and is periodically evaluated by CNH Capital.
+The model is reflective of CNH Capital's experience, using variables that historically have been predictive of future loan performance.
+CNH Capital also maintains recent account history and performance data for past and present customers, and takes an applicant's past credit performance with CNH Capital into account in making credit decisions.

-CNH Industrial Capital America evaluates creditworthiness based on written underwriting guidelines that consist of criteria established by its management.
-It uses the same general credit criteria for retail installment sales contracts and retail installment loans.
-It also uses the same credit criteria regardless of whether the related receivable will be purchased by CNH Industrial Capital America from a dealer or takes the form of a direct loan by CNH Industrial Capital America to an equipment purchaser.
+CNH Capital evaluates creditworthiness based on written underwriting guidelines that consist of criteria established by its management.
+It uses the same general credit criteria for retail installment sales contracts and retail installment loans, regardless of whether the related receivable will be purchased by CNH Capital from a dealer or takes the form of a direct loan by CNH Capital to an equipment purchaser.

-In 2005, CNH Industrial Capital America implemented the "Automated Credit Approval" program for retail installment sale contracts and retail installment loans.
-CNH Industrial Capital America may add other types of loans to the program in the future.
-Under CNH Industrial Capital America's credit approval process, credit applications for retail installment sale contracts and retail installment loans are electronically evaluated by CNH Industrial Capital America's Automated Credit Approval program when received and are either automatically approved or submitted for further review by a CNH Industrial Capital America credit underwriter based on criteria established by the management of CNH Industrial Capital America.
-Automated Credit Approval uses criteria which include applicant credit quality, transaction terms, equipment type and similarity to prior approved retail installment sale contracts and retail installment loans, to select retail installment sale contracts and retail installment loans for automatic approval.
-Where Automated Credit Approval does not apply, the final credit decision is a subjective determination made by a CNH Industrial Capital America credit underwriter with appropriate authority based on all of the information gathered and in accordance with CNH Industrial Capital America's written underwriting guidelines.
-Failure to be approved by the Automated Credit Approval program does not mean that a retail installment sale contract, for example, does not meet CNH Industrial Capital America's written underwriting guidelines.
-The Automated Credit Approval program is simply an electronic tool designed to review such a retail installment sale contract or a retail installment loan credit application in an expedited manner using logic that replicates the judgmental evaluation that would be applied by an experienced underwriter based on various combinations of the factors mentioned above that in CNH Industrial Capital America's experience has resulted in underwriter approval or the need for further manual review.
-If further review is required, the underwriter will manually review the credit information, requested terms and any additional information relating to the submitted credit application.
-The underwriter will then make a decision based on underwriting guidelines resulting in approval, conditional approval, review by an underwriter with higher approval authority or denial based on the submitted information and, any additional information that may have been obtained by the underwriter.
-Furthermore, the criteria used in the Automated Credit Approval process are not a first level of approval within the underwriting guidelines, and credit applications may be reviewed manually by an underwriter for reasons unrelated to creditworthiness of the applicant.
+CNH Capital has used an automated credit approval program for retail installment sale contracts and retail installment loans since 2005.
+Credit applications for retail installment sale contracts and retail installment loans are electronically evaluated by CNH Capital's automated credit approval program when received, and are either automatically approved under that program or submitted for further review to a CNH Capital credit underwriter based on criteria established by the management of CNH Capital.
+The automated credit approval program takes into account various factors, including, among other things, transaction terms, equipment type, applicant credit quality and the applicant's recent account history and performance with CNH Capital.
+It also includes certain fraud checks.
+In instances where a final credit decision is not rendered under the automated credit approval program, the final credit decision is made by a CNH Capital credit underwriter with appropriate authority in accordance with CNH Capital's written underwriting guidelines.
+Failure to be approved under the automated credit approval program does not mean that the applicant or the credit applied for does not meet CNH Capital's written underwriting guidelines.
+The automated credit approval program is simply an automated electronic tool designed to review credit applications in an expedited manner using logic and factors that apply CNH Capital's criteria to determine whether approval can be granted without the need for further review.
+If further review is required, an underwriter will manually review the credit information, the requested terms and any other information relating to the submitted credit application.
+The underwriter may also request additional information from the applicant.
+The underwriter will then make a decision based on underwriting guidelines, resulting in approval, conditional approval, review by an underwriter with higher approval authority or denial.